mlochbaum/Singeli/README.md

       def s = t + 1
     }

-### Top-level if
+### if\_inline

+Top-level `if` statements act as `if_inline` currently; they will be changed to act as normal `if` soon.

-When they appear at the top level of a file (outside any `def` or `fn` statements), `if` statements follow the same basic syntax but have very different evaluation rules.
-This is quite a mess, and hopefully a better solution will be found eventually; for now, try to avoid these!
+An `if_inline` statement is allowed at the top level, and follows the same basic syntax as `if` but has very different evaluation rules.
+This system is quite a mess, and hopefully a better solution will be found eventually; for now, try to avoid these!

-The condition of a top-level `if` statement is evaluated in a special scope that only has access to built-in Singeli definitions, so that for example `if (hasarch{'SSSE3'})` will work but not `if (debug)` where `debug` has been defined previously.
-This is because the body of the if statement doesn't have its own scope, but instead its definitions and operator declarations affect the scope it appears in—since the result of the `if` statement isn't used, this is the only way for the body to affect anything.
+The condition of an `if_inline` statement is evaluated in a special scope that only has access to built-in Singeli definitions, so that for example `if_inline (hasarch{'SSSE3'})` will work but not `if_inline (debug)` where `debug` has been defined previously.
+This is because the body of the statement doesn't have its own scope, but instead its definitions and operator declarations affect the scope it appears in—since the result of the `if_inline` statement isn't used, this is the only way for the body to define things.
 But if the condition could read from that scope, there's a circular dependency that can lead to paradoxes.

 ### Main